openharmony/docs/en/application-dev/faqs/faqs-security.md

 # Basic Security Capability Development

 ## What is the maximum number of bytes that can be encrypted at a time in AES GCM mode in HUKS?

-Applicable to: OpenHarmony 3.1 Beta 5 (API version 9)
+(API version 9)

 **Solution**